About MBR and GPT Disk

-MBR disks only support up to 2TB partition size and support four primary partitions only.
+MBR disks support up to 2TB partition size only and support four primary partitions only.
 If partition size surpasses 2TB, the rest space will show as unallocated space.

 MBR partitioning rules are complex and poorly specified.

-What are the advantages of GPT disk?
+What are the advantages of a GPT disk?

 It can make full use of a very large size to break the 2TB limit of MBR disks.

-Each GPT partition has a unique identification GUID and a partition content type.
-And you can have more primary partitions.
+Each GPT partition has a unique identification GUID and a partition content type and you can have more primary partitions.

-Partition on GPT disk has self-contained backup which is stored on the end of the disk while the original one is saved on the start.
+Partition on GPT disk has a self-contained backup which is stored on the end of the disk while the original one is saved on the start.
 When one of the two is destroyed, you can restore it with the other.